Who Grants Patents: Everything You Need to Know

 The Copyright Act has continued to be changed and modified since it was enacted in 1790.
 Three of the most critical changes include:

 - The Digital Millennium Copyright Act (passed in 1998 by the 105th Congress, second section)

 Additionally, the initial Patent Act has gone through modifications and changes, although not quite as much as the Copyright Act.
 The legislation protecting copyrights has become of special interest to many, with unique provisions that are meant to please lobbyists and special interest groups.
 This doesn't mean that the Patent Act doesn't cater to certain interests, but, as a whole, it is more cohesive and stable than the Copyright Act.

 Efforts to reform patent legislation are underway in Congress, which means it is likely that the Patent Act will eventually include provisions to appease special interest groups that may not benefit the public in a positive way.
 Several major changes to the Patent Act have taken place, including a major revision in 1952.
 It was also revised in 1999 when the American Inventors Protection Act was enacted, amending Title 35 in several key areas.

 If you need help with filing a patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.